Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Vanilla extract is one of those mysterious products that no one quite fully understands.
 Some believe that it is literally pure vanilla juice from the vanilla plant, or possibly some complicated infusion process done in a factory.
 Others believe that it's not real at all, but some fabricated flavoring from the food companies.
 Each of these has some measure of truth to it.
 Whatever your understanding, it seems to be widely believed that it's good for you.

-With vanilla extract being used in the majority of my baking recipes, especially this last couple of months, with the tag "homemade preferred" on it, I've had many requests for my recipe.
+With vanilla extract being used in the majority of my baking recipes (especially these last couple of months) with the tag "homemade preferred" on it, I've had many requests for my recipe.
 I'm actually not sure why I haven't posted it already, as it's so incredibly easy.
 I've been making my own extracts for a number of years now.

 Did you know it's possible to make this wonderful ingredient in two simple steps?
 You only need two ingredients: cheap vodka and quality vanilla beans.
 I'm sure everyone can get ahold of cheap vodka.
 In some states, like Texas and Arizona, you can simply go to your nearest grocery store and buy it off of the liquor aisle.
 But in others, you will have to go to a liquor store.